syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ![Output Word document of start at new page](../MailMerge_images/StartAtNewPage_output.png)

 N>
 This `StartAtNewPage` property is valid for group mail merge and also that the corresponding group start and group end should be present in the text body of the Word document.
-This `StartAtNewPage` property is not valid when the group start, and group end are present in the table, headers and footers.
+This `StartAtNewPage` property is not valid when the group start and group end are present in the table, headers, and footers.

 ## Remove mail merge settings